COSC3020/mergesort-DJReflexive/README.md

 Since we are interested in the worst case scenerio, we are going to assume that the data is ordered in such a way that there is a swap occuring every iteration.
-This process adds to the time complexity an additional complexity $\Theta(n)$ since every element goes through a swap call.
+This process adds to the time complexity an additional $\Theta(n)$ since every element goes through a swap call.

 Combining the all three time complexities, we see that the worst case complexity is
 $\Theta(n^2logn)$.
 In the average case, the final complexity would resemble $\Theta(n^2)$,